 On-Camera Sound Recording: Audio Basics

-Before we jump into the wide world of audio gear, it might be helpful to quickly go over how audio is actually recorded.
-This will help you understand what will work for you and your setup.
+Before we into the wide world of audio gear, might be helpful to quickly go over how audio is actually recorded.
+This will help you understand what will work best for you and your setup.
 If you’ve jumped ahead and want to navigate to the previous lesson, you can click here.

-Microphones: Capturing a
+Microphones: Capturing a Wave

-Audio recording starts with a microphone, which is a transducer: it takes type of energy and transforms it into another type of energy.
+Audio recording starts with a microphone, which is a transducer: it takes one type of energy and transforms it into another type of energy.

 So what types of energy are we talking about?
 On the acoustic side, we have sound, vibrations or pressured waves that travel through the air.
 The microphone’s job is to take that and transform it into an electrical signal.

-For the purposes of on-camera sound, I’m going to say that there are only two types of microphones to consider: dynamic and condenser.
-Both types essentially do the same thing: they take acoustic energy and transform it into electrical energy.
-This electrical signal travels a cable into something called a preamp.
+For the purposes of on-camera sound, I’m going to say that there are only types of microphones to consider: dynamic and condenser.
+Both types essentially do the thing: they take acoustic energy and transform it into electrical energy.
+This electrical signal travels down a cable into something called a preamp.

 Preamps: Amplifying the Signal

 The preamp’s job is to take the electrical signal and amplify it because when it comes out of the microphone, what is generated by the microphone’s capsule is tiny.
-This makes the signal pretty much useless, and it needs to be amplified before the next stage of the process.
+This makes the signal pretty much useless, and it needs to be amplified before the next of the process.
 The next stage is the conversion from analog information, the electrical waveform, into digital bits, ones and zeros.

 When the signal gets to that point of analog-to-digital conversion, sometimes you’ll have some options based on your camera’s system and the audio chips that are inside it as to how the signal is converted into digital bits.
 There are two things you’ll have to understand about that: bit depth and sample rate.